websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/completely-custom-configuration.md

 1. The attributes `fontColor()`, `fontFamily()`, `fontSize()` can now be used in the JSP.

-This example project demonstrates a simple UI that reads and displays the configuration values.
-In your application, implement your own code for a completely custom configuration UI.
+This sample project demonstrates a basic example of how `ConfigurationScreen` can be used to read and display configuration values in a custom JSP.
+In your application, write your own code and create a completely custom configuration UI to meet your needs.